-3.3 Port Talbot Margam
+3.4 Port Talbot Margam

 Port Talbot Margam is an industrial site close to the Port Talbot Steel Works as well as the Bristol Channel ^[11].
 At this site there was deployed a PM10 SEQ Reference Method, and a PM10 Smart Heated BAM 1020.
-Data from both instruments are available from UK Air ^[9].
-The Reference Method is operated every day of the year.
+Data from both instruments are available from UK Air ^[8].